shfarhaan/learning-npm/README.md

 We open the terminal and write `npm outdated -g`, thus the command helps us to find outdated packages globally.

 ### To Remove a Package
+We open the terminal and write `npm uninstall package-name`, thus the command helps us to remove any package that we have installed in our project.